 Make your family’s dinner reservations in advance.
 You can read about the restaurants on the Grand Hyatt Baha Mar website and check out some menus.
 If a place sounds good, make a reservation (you can always cancel).

-Have a family full of people who can’t agree on what to eat for dinner?
+Have a family full of people who can’t agree on what to eat for breakfast?
 Then you need to go to the buffet to make everyone happy.
-The buffet is expensive for those ages 12 and up ($54), but kids age 11 and under are charged $15 for dinner.
-The kid’s price isn’t too bad because once your kids see all of the desserts, ice pops, and candy they will eat their money’s worth.
+The buffet is $36 for adults, kids ages 6-11 are $15, and kids 5 and under are free.

 There is a Starbucks in the Grand Hyatt at Baha Mar (of course there’s a Starbucks…they’re everywhere).
 Besides the coffee drinks that everyone loves, it’s a good option for a sandwich for any meal of the day.
 Don’t load up your Starbucks card though, you can’t use it here.